chaosmibu-blip/MIBU_REPLIT/replit.md

 # Mibu 旅行扭蛋

 ## Overview
-Mibu 旅行扭蛋 is a Progressive Web Application (PWA) that gamifies travel planning.
+Mibu 旅行扭dan is a Progressive Web Application (PWA) that gamifies travel planning.
 Users input a destination and pace, and an AI generates verified local itineraries.
 The app includes a collection system for saving locations, organized by region and category.
 A merchant backend allows businesses to claim locations, manage offers, and utilize subscription plans.
 The project aims to combine innovative travel planning with a gamified experience, offering market potential for personalized and engaging travel.

 ## User Preferences
 偏好的溝通方式：簡單、日常用語。